 Feeling depressed is different from sadness.
 While everyone feels sad occasionally, if your sadness persists or gets worse over time, you may want to speak with a psychologist.
 People with depression usually describe an unexplained sadness, low energy, and changes in appetite, weight, or sleep.
-They also report feeling guilty or numb, have difficulty concentrating, and may think of death or suicide.
-Depression can interfere with your relationships, self-esteem, work, and spirituality.
+They also report feeling guilty or numb, have difficulty concentrating, and may even think of death.
+Depression can interfere with your relationships, self-esteem, and work.
 It can also make daily tasks, like getting out of bed or returning a phone call, seem almost impossible.

 If you have been feeling depressed, call me today so we can discuss your treatment options.